AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/actions.md

 ### searchAndMultiSelectOption

-Search for and select options from a Magento multi-select drop-down menu.
+Search for and select options from a multi-select drop-down menu.
 For example, the drop-down menu you use to assign Products to Categories.

 Attribute|Type|Use|Description